Statement of Values

-We do this by providing an inclusive, welcoming, attractive and stimulating environment both inside and outside which is calm, supportive and child friendly.
+We do this by providing an inclusive, welcoming, attractive and stimulating environment which is calm, supportive and child friendly.

+- The needs, best interests and welfare of children are at the forefront of all that we offer.
 Our provision is non-discriminatory, accessible and sensitive to race, gender, religion, culture, language, disability, sexuality and differing patterns of family life.
-The needs and best interests and welfare of children are at the forefront of all that we offer.

 Taking part in the UNICEF Rights Respecting Schools award has led us to articles 28 and 29 in the Convention on the Rights of a Child.